Matt Horne: Domestic career

 Auckland the championship.
-The following season he moved to Otago and after a prolific season he was welcomed into the New Zealand side.
+The following season he moved to Otago and after a prolific season he was welcomed into the New Zealand team.

 During the 2003–04 he and Aaron Barnes added a record 347* for the fifth wicket against Northern Districts at Eden Park.

 International career

 He made his Test debut in February 1997 and made his maiden Test hundred soon after, against Australia at Hobart in summer of 1997–98.
 He made 3 more hundreds in his international career, two against Zimbabwe and a vital one at Lord's in 1999 to help give them a rare away series win.
-After nine Tests without a half century he lost his place in the side and only played occasionally from there on in.
+After nine Tests without a half century he lost his place in the team and only played occasionally from there on in.

 Horne, along with Nathan Astle, currently holds the record for a 4th wicket partnership for New Zealand totalling 243 runs against Zimbabwe in Auckland during the 1997–1998 season.